sbs20/laboratory/dhcp-dns-server.md

 # Setting up a DHCP / DNS server
 This is a simple DHCP and DNS server using dnsmasq.
-This allows you to reliably name your local network machines as well taking control of DHCP from your router.
+This allows you to reliably name your local network machines as well taking away control of DHCP from your router.
 You may want to do this for a variety of reasons - whether just for the hell of it or because your ISP keeps resetting your router - or because your ISP has crappy and unreliable DNS servers.
 This fixes all of that.

 ## Update packages and install dnsmasq
 ```